 Ms. Smith is the Clinical Research Supervisor working directly with the Rabinovici Lab and the Alzheimer’s Disease Research Center.
 She works closely with both faculty and staff in monitoring operational issues, regulatory compliance and project development.
 Ms. Smith brings many years of experience in clinical and non-clinical trials across a variety of funding mechanisms and disciplines.
 Prior to coming to the Memory and Aging Center in April 2019, Ms.

 Dr. David N. Soleimani-Meigooni is a neurologist who cares for patients experiencing cognitive symptoms as a result of neurodegenerative diseases such as Alzheimer's disease.
-He also directs the UCSF Memory and Aging Center's lumbar puncture service (this procedure obtains a sample of cerebrospinal fluid, which is analyzed to help diagnose certain neurological diseases).

 I am a cognitive neurologist and currently an Atlantic fellow for Equity in Brain Health, at the Global Brain Health Institute, UCSF.